-After completing the Master’s Degree Programme in Internet and Game Studies you will:
+After completing the Master’s degree program in Internet and Game Studies you will:

-- be able to identify, define and analyse interactive media in its different forms
+- be able to identify, define and analyze interactive media in its different forms;

-- have in-depth understanding about the forms, contents, practices in games and internet as cultural, social, technical and commercial phenomena
+- have an in-depth understanding of the forms, contents, practices in games and internet as cultural, social, technical and commercial phenomena;

-- be able to communicate the results from research, work in interdisciplinary teams and act as an expert in the field of interactive media.
+- be able to communicate the results of research, work in interdisciplinary teams and act as an expert in the field of interactive media.

-The eligibility criteria in the Master's degree programme in Internet and Game Studies consist of two parts: the University of Tampere general eligibility criteria, and programme specific eligibility criteria which specify and add information to the general criteria.
+The eligibility criteria in the Master's degree program in Internet and Game Studies consist of two parts: the University of Tampere general eligibility criteria and program-specific eligibility criteria which specify and add information to the general criteria.
 Applicants must meet both in order to be considered eligible.

-- a completed university level Bachelor's degree or equivalent in the field of the desired Master programme or in a closely related subject, AND
+- a completed university-level Bachelor's degree or equivalent in the field of the desired Master program or in a closely related subject, AND

 - fluency in English sufficiently advanced for academic studies.